AfahriOK/Full-Stack-Development/README.md

-This is a mock travel website that i used to learn various web development skills.
+This is a mock travel website built using the MEAN stack.